MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-depreciation-calculation.md

 The depreciation bonus is an additional depreciation amount that is assessed during the first year for some operational asset types.
 You must set up a posting profile and create an acquisition journal before you calculate the fixed asset depreciation bonus.

-Use the **Depreciation bonus** form to calculate the depreciation bonus for fixed assets by using the **Tax nonlinear group method** as the depreciation method.
+Use the **Depreciation bonus** page to calculate the depreciation bonus for fixed assets by using the **Tax nonlinear group method** as the depreciation method.
 When you create the depreciation transactions, a depreciated bonus is calculated for every asset.
 The bonus amount is calculated first, and then the depreciation from the cost is calculated, excluding the bonus.
 The bonus amount is not included in the total balance of the depreciation group.
+For more information, see [Depreciation bonus (Russia)[rus-bonus-depreciation.md].

 ## Reverse fixed asset depreciation